takunamii/landing-biccas/README.md

 * Media Queries
 * Responsive Design

-## 📋 Project Overview
+## Project Overview

 Biccas is a modern SaaS landing page focused on productivity and business management.

-The project was implemented from a Figma design using only HTML, CSS and Vanilla JavaScript.
+The project was implemented from a Figma design using only HTML, CSS, and Vanilla JavaScript.

-The main goal was to reproduce the original design while maintaining responsive behavior, accessibility and good loading performance across different screen sizes.
+The main goal was to reproduce the original design while maintaining responsive behavior, accessibility, and good loading performance across different devices.

-## 🧩 Main Sections
+## Main Sections

 ### Navigation

-Desktop navigation switches to a fullscreen mobile menu on smaller screens.
+The desktop navigation switches to a fullscreen mobile menu on smaller screens.

 The mobile navigation includes:

-* burger button;
+* burger menu button;
 * fullscreen overlay;
 * animated menu state;
 * `aria-expanded` support.